 Every few months or so, a wave of exhaustion washes over me.
 I feel as if my energy is depleted, like I can barely keep up with my 2-year-old daughter.
-My patience is thinner and by the end of the day, I'm leaning against the wall of the shower because the effort to remain upright is just too much.
+As a single mom, my patience is thinner and by the end of the day, I'm leaning against the wall of the shower because the effort to remain upright is just too much.
 Sometimes this feeling sticks around for a day or two, or when in combination with premenstrual symptoms, sometimes a week or two.

-Before becoming a mother, I used to prioritize sleeping nine hours a night because that's what my body needs to feel fully energized.
+Before becoming a single mom, I used to prioritize sleeping nine hours a night because that's what my body needs to feel fully energized.
 Just typing that sentence brings up all kinds of conflicting feelings: yearning, sadness and a resigned version of acceptance.

 Giving up sleep to the unpredictability of nighttime parenting during the early years of my daughter's life while spending marathon-levels of caregiving energy during the day has been quite the adjustment, to make an understatement.